samiriff/Advanced-Lane-Line-Detection/writeup.md

 To calculate the lane center, I used the 2 polynomials in pixel space to determine X coordinates of the left and right lanes with `y` set to the bottom of the image.
 Then, I found the mid-point of these 2 X- coordinates in pixel space and subtracted the center of the image (640) from it.
 The result was converted into meters.
 ![lane_center][image15]

-#### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-In the `Unwarp` section, I used the code snippet provided in the `Tips and Tricks` section which uses the X and Y coordinates obtained from the left and right polynomials plotted earlier, to plot a filled green polygon onto a blank image.
-This image is then unwarped using the inverse perspective transform matrix and the result is overlaid on the original image as shown below:
-![unwarp][image16]

 ---